Farber98/DoS/README.md

 ## How to prevent it

-👁️ Use the Pull over Push pattern, making users withdraw their funds (pull) instead of sending (push) them.
+👁️ Use the Pull over Push pattern, making users withdraw their funds (pull) instead of sending them (push).